Jakedismo/GenkitChat/README.md

 ![Chat Studio UI](docs/image.png)

 This project is a web-based chat interface built with Next.js and powered by Google's Genkit framework.
-It serves as a demonstration and development environment for interacting with various Large Language Models (LLMs) through different configurations, including direct chat, Retrieval-Augmented Generation (RAG - partially implemented), and integration with external tools via the Model Context Protocol (MCP).
+It serves as a demonstration and development environment for interacting with various Large Language Models (LLMs) through different configurations, including direct chat, Retrieval-Augmented Generation (Two-Step with Reranking), and integration with external tools via the Model Context Protocol (MCP).

 ## Features